Ceremonial sword of the Dragon Order

 This is the museum’s description of it:

 “The medieval ceremonial sword has a gilded two-part ear knob, reminiscent of the oriental Jatagan.
-Very original is the also gilt crossguard in the shape of a dragon, whose natural shape is playfully transformed into the functional.
+Very original is the gilt crossguard in the shape of a dragon, whose natural shape is playfully transformed into a functional one.

 Despite the various ends of the monster, the desired symmetry remains largely intact.
 The multi-tailed tail faces the viper-like bent head, whose deep eye sockets were once filled with color.
 Between the dentate pines, the rolled-up tongue is visible.